 AUSMIN 2015, Boston

 Principals: Julie Bishop/Marise Payne, John Kerry/Ash Carter

 Concerns over Chinese land reclamation in the South China Sea, the rise of ISIS, and the conflict in Syria dominated talks at AUSMIN 2015.
-Australian and American representatives called on East Asian governments to abide by the United Nations Convention on Law of the Sea (UNCLOS), they reiterated their commitment to the collective defence of Iraq, and called on Russia to cease its attacks on the Syrian opposition.
-Both parties expressed their support for the Joint Comprehensive Plan of Action between the P5+1 and Iran, while they also agreed to work towards international agreements on climate change and refugee challenges.
+Australian and American representatives called on East Asian governments to abide by the United Nations Convention on Law of the Sea (UNCLOS), reiterated their commitment to the collective defence of Iraq, and called on Russia to cease its attacks on the Syrian opposition.
+Both parties expressed their support for the Joint Comprehensive Plan of Action between the P5+1 and Iran, and agreed to work towards international agreements on climate change and refugee challenges.
 The security relationship was further deepened with the signing of a Joint Statement on Defense Cooperation and the Joint Border Protection Initiative.
-Both countries also reiterated their shared intent to work on concluding the Trans-Pacific Partnership.
+Both countries also reiterated their shared intent to conclude the Trans-Pacific Partnership.

 AUSMIN 2014, Sydney